lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 ## Start the cluster

-Move the file `setup.sh` in the folder `cloud-comp-arch-project`. \
+Move the file `deploy_cluster.sh` in the folder `cloud-comp-arch-project`. \
 Inside the file, change the values of the variables `KOPS_STATE_STORE` and `CCA_PROJECT_PUB_KEY` according to your configuration.
 The script will end if they are not set.

-Run the script with `./setup.sh`.
-If there is a permission denied error, run `chmod 744 setup.sh` in order to set the permission to execute the script.
+Run the script with `./deploy_cluster.sh`.
+If there is a permission denied error, run `chmod 744 deploy_cluster.sh` in order to set the permission to execute the script.

 Pay attention to possible errors.
 In particular, it is particularly possible that there may be some errors in setting up the SSH key.
 If so, run the command manually after the cluster is up (change the file name):
 ```